bitfireAT/davx5-manual/introduction.rst

 .. glossary::

    WebDAV
-      HTTP-based protocol to manage remote resources (files/directories) and collections (directories).
+      HTTP-based protocol to manage remote resources (≙ files/directories) and collections (≙ directories).
 WebDAV collections may contain member resources.
-Provides methods to list (PROPFIND), upload, modify, delete resources and for locking, access permissions (ACL) etc.
+Provides methods to list, upload, modify, delete resources and their metadata; locking, access permissions (ACL) etc.

    CalDAV
       Extension for WebDAV to process events (VEVENT) and tasks (VTODO) in iCalendar format.
-CalDAV servers semantically understand and process entries and can – for instance – filter events so that only events from within a certain time range are delivered.
+CalDAV servers semantically understand and process entries and can – for instance – filter events so that only events within a certain time range are delivered.

    CalDAV Scheduling
       An extension for CalDAV for performing scheduling operations like inviting other people to events, managing attendees and their participation status etc.